-HONORS ALGEBRA II (431) ♦ Level: HON
+HONORS ALGEBRA II A (419) ♦.5

-Honors Algebra II is a fast-paced, honors course that builds upon the foundations established in Honors Algebra I. The main topics covered are linear, quadratic, polynomial, exponential, logarithmic, and rational functions, arithmetic and geometric sequences and series.
-Applications in statistics, data analysis, and geometry will continue to be integrated into the material.
+Honors Algebra II A is a fast-paced, honors course that builds upon the foundations established in Honors Algebra I. The main topics covered are relations and functions, linear equations and inequalities, systems of equations, quadratics functions and polynomials.
 Desmos and ALEKS software will supplement traditional seatwork and homework and will be part of the learning and assessment of some topics.
 Honors Algebra II students will be required to solve word problems that require the application of the algebraic manipulation skills taught.
-The course includes sections intended to prepare students for multiple-choice testing on standardized exams such as the PSAT and SAT.

-Grades: 10, 11 Prerequisite: Honors Geometry (421) or permission of the Department Chair.
+Prerequisite: Honors Geometry B (409) or permission of the Department Chair.

-ALGEBRA II (432) ♦
+HONORS ALGEBRA II B (420) ◆.5